'Dublin' statistics (migr_dub)

 Users of Eurostat Dublin (and Asylum) statistics are:

-• various policy DGs in the European Commission, like DG HOME AFFAIRS and European Asylum Support Office for desinging, funding and implementing Asylum related policies in the EU
+• various policy DGs in the European Commission, such as DG Migration and Home Affairs and the European Union Asylum Agency for designing, funding and implementing asylum related policies in EU;

-• national authorities (Ministries of Interior, Ministries of Justice, Migration agencies) who use Dublin and Asylum data to monitor or project the development of their national asylum procedures
+• national authorities (Ministries of Interior, Ministries of Justice, Migration agencies) that use Dublin and Asylum data to monitor or plan the development of their national asylum procedures;

-• the European Migration Network (EMN) which uses the data as a basis for its annual EU- and national-level statistical and analytical reports
+• European Migration Network (EMN) that uses the data as a basis for its annual EU and national-level statistical and analytical reports;

 12.2.
 Relevance - User Satisfaction

-Eurostat does not conduct user satisfaction surveys per se.
-Instead the users satisfaction is monitored on a constant way through informal and formal contacts and communications with users and through requests and comments received by users.
+Eurostat does not conduct user satisfaction surveys.
+Users’ satisfaction is monitored on a constant basis through informal and formal contact and communication (e.g. requests and comments received by users).

 12.3.
 Completeness

-For a few Member States, fully disaggrgegated data may not be available.
+For some Member States, fully disaggregated data may not be available.

 13. Accuracy Top